PermutaTriangle/Tilings/README.rst

        Requirement 0:
        0: (1, 0)

-We instead use the symbol ``*`` to make us aware that this is not a Cartesian product, but we must also count the possible interleavings.
+We instead use the symbol ``*`` to make us aware that this is not counted by the Cauchy product, but we must also count the possible interleavings.

 Obstruction inferral